couchbase/java-dcp-client/HOWTO-RELEASE.md

 ## Prepare for next dev cycle

 Increment the version number in `pom.xml` and restore the `-SNAPSHOT` suffix.
-Update the `dcp.client.version` property in `integration-test/pom.xml` and `examples/pom.xml` to refer to the new snapshot version.
+Update the `dcp.client.version` property in `examples/pom.xml` to refer to the new snapshot version.
 Commit and push to Gerrit.
 Breathe in.
 Breathe out.